 The availability of feedstocks has become a limiting factor for new entrants.
-The growth of renewable diesel (RD) in the US, driven both by regulations in California and by Federal tax credits, has been significant, with capacity expanding by 44% in 2022.8 Yet many producers are unable to access waste feedstocks or lack the capacity to treat them, resulting in the use of vegetable oils such as soybean or palm oil.
+The growth of renewable diesel (RD) in the US, driven both by regulations in California and by Federal tax credits, has been significant, with capacity expanding by 44% in 2022.
+Many producers are unable to access waste feedstocks or lack the capacity to treat them, resulting in the use of vegetable oils such as soybean or palm oil.
+This has led the US and Europe to strengthen feedstock requirements in an effort to reduce competition with food production for arable land.

-Renewable is not enough.
-First generation biofuels have been directly linked to deforestation, land-use change, and negative impacts on local communities in certain regions, which has pushed some regulators such as those in Europe to limit their use.
-The US and Europe are planning to strengthen feedstock requirements to reduce competition with food production for arable land.
-These concerns are valid and require monitoring.
-Happily, according to the IEA, in 70% of renewable diesel in 2021 was derived from wastes and residues.
-It can be done, so incentives must continue to develop growth in this area while capping the production of first-generation biofuels.
-In advanced economic, production of first-generation biofuels is already on the decline.
-Globally, however, the decline has been offset by growth in emerging economies.
+While the renewable energy label is a positive factor, this alone is not sufficient.
+It is important to also consider the environmental impact of different types of biofuels and their production processes when evaluating their potential as an alternative to conventional fossil fuels.
+Certain first-generation biofuels have been directly linked to deforestation, land-use change, and negative impacts on local communities in some regions, which has pushed some regulators such as those in Europe to limit their use

+Although these concerns are valid and require monitoring, according to the International Energy Agency (IEA), 70% of renewable diesel in 2021 was derived from wastes and residues.
+Thus, incentives must continue to develop growth in this area while capping the production of first-generation biofuels.

+In advanced economies, production of firstgeneration biofuel is already declining.
+However, this decline is offset by growth in emerging economies like Indonesia and India.

-At Candriam, as responsible investors, we have a strict policy on palm oil requiring that companies in which we invest demonstrate that their sourcing is SR sustainable,) and with a clear policy in place against deforestation.9
+At Candriam, as responsible investors, we have a strict policy on palm oil requiring that companies in which we invest demonstrate that their sourcing is sustainable, usually RSPO certified (Roundtable on Sustainable Palm Oil), and with a clear policy in place against deforestation.